wazo-platform/wazo-test-helpers/contribs/docker/wazo-confd-mock/README.md

-# xivo-confd mock
+# wazo-confd mock

-This is the required files to build a docker image to be used as a xivo-confd mock for integration tests.
+This is the required files to build a docker image to be used as a wazo-confd mock for integration tests.

 ## Usage

-This mock exposes an interface similar to the official xivo-confd with a few exceptions.
+This mock exposes an interface similar to the official wazo-confd with a few exceptions.

 1. New endpoints have been added to customize the responses: